nikitahl/sidebar-navigation-for-wpbakery/readme.txt

   * Choose whether the page view area shrinks when the sidebar is open
   * Option to position the sidebar on the right side
   * Page Structure panel for a clear overview of your page layout
+  * Option to set theme for the Frontend editor interface (light/dark)

 == Requirements ==